mpeeples2008/ArchNetSci/_book/index.md

 #> [1] TRUE
 ```

-There are lots of different functions for reading in files in different formats and we will introduce some of these later in the subsequent sections of this tutorial.
+There are lots of different functions for reading in files in different formats and we will introduce some of these later in the subsequent sections of this tutorial where relevant.

 ## Plotting Data{- #Plotting}

 One of the great features of R is the ability to make all kinds of amazing data visualizations.
 Making simple graphics is very easy but as we will see, defining very specific details often requires a number of different packages and considerable care.
 Indeed, the vast majority of functions used in this Online Companion are used for visualizations.

 Let's start with something simple by creating two vectors and then creating a biplot comparing them.
 When you use the `plot()` function the plot will automatically appear in the bottom right pane of your R-Studio window.
-We use the `set.seed()` function to ensure that we will always generate the same random numbers every time we make this call for reproducibility.
-If we entered a different number in `set.seed()` we would get somewhat different results.
+We use the `rnorm()` function here to generate random numbers from a normal distribution.
+We further use the `set.seed()` function to ensure that we will always generate the same random numbers every time we make this call for reproducibility.
+If we entered a different number in `set.seed()` we would get different results.

 ```r